Americans value their stuff but don’t know where to put it.

 Willis believes this may be due to a shift in American home designs.
 “Our living spaces have grown so much that the space for longer term storage has shrunken exponentially,” she says.
 “Great attention is put into everyday spaces like walk-in closets and kitchen pantries, but not so much in storage spaces like attics and garages.”

-Cluttered homes create daily frustrations and can lead to unnecessary expenses, if homeowners find themselves having to replace items that are lost in vast stacks of unused objects.
+Cluttered homes create daily frustrations and can lead to unnecessary expenses.
 Despite the stress, Americans have shown that they would rather deal with considerable inconvenience than get rid of their unnecessary stuff.
 Approximately 75 percent of surveyed self-storage customers said they would store their stuff elsewhere, rather than sell it or throw it out, if self-storage were not an option.

 Five ways to take control of clutter